Atamifuji Sakutarō: San'yaku

+First bid to ōzeki

+Thanks to his performance in July, Atamifuji found himself, for the first time in his career, in a position where he could realistically contend for the rank of ōzeki in September if he continued to perform well during the tournament.
+In order to reach the second-highest rank in the sport, he had to record at least 12 wins to reach the threshold of 33 cumulative wins across three tournaments, which is the standard requirement for promotion.
+Atamifuji got off to a strong start in the tournament, staying in contention for the title and posting an record through the tenth day, when he notably defeated ōzeki Kotozakura.
+On the thirteenth day, however, he suffered his third loss to yokozuna promotion-seeker Kirishima, forcing him to go undefeated for the remainder of the tournament in order to keep his promotion hopes alive.
+The next day, he was defeated by tournament leader Ōnosato, which made his chances of promotion virtually hopeless.
+On the 14th day, Atamifuji suffered his sixth loss—his fourth in a row—further diminishing his chances of being promoted to the rank of ōzeki at the November tournament.

 Fighting style

 Atamifuji is a wrestler specialized in yotsu-sumo grappling techniques.
 His preferred grip on his opponent's mawashi, or belt, is migi-yotsu, a right (migi) hand inside grip.

 Personal life

-Atamifuji is the eldest of two siblings.
+Atamifuji is the elder of two siblings.
 His younger sister, Hina Takei, is the current captain of the Hiryū High School sumo team.
 Hina is the first female captain of a club that produced sekitori and is particularly committed to the development of women's sumo.

 Atamifuji is known for his demonstrative attitude, frequently smiling in the hanamichi when he wins and showing a sad face when he loses, which makes him popular with fans.
 On this subject, his coach Tateyama calls him "The Takamisakari of the Reiwa era" (令和の高見盛).
 During an interview at Okinoumi's retirement ceremony, his senior Terunofuji also dubbed him Kakukai no pudding (角界のプリン), meaning "Kakukai's pudding" referring to "Atami Pudding", a brand that recently sponsored Atamifuji.